Keyfactor/azurekeyvault-orchestrator/readme_source.md

 - _ClientSecret_

 We will store these values securely in Keyfactor in subsequent steps.

+#### Authentication via User Assigned Managed Identity

+Authentication has been somewhat simplified with the introduction of Azure Managed Identities.
+If the orchestrator is running on an Azure Virtual Machine, Managed identities allow an Azure administrator to assign a managed identity to the virtual machine that can then be used by this orchestrator extension for authentication without the need to issue or manage client secrets.

+The two types of managed identities available in Azure are _System_ assigned, and _User_ assigned identities.
+- System assigned managed identities are bound to the specific resource and not reassignable.
+They are bound to the resource and share the same lifecycle.
+- User assigned managed identities exist as a standalone entity, independent of a resource, and can therefore be assigned to multiple Azure resources.

+#### Authentication via System Assigned Managed Identity

+In order to use a _System_ assigned managed identity, the setup steps are the same as for the user assigned managed identity, except that the ApplicationId can be left blank.

 ### Create the Store Type in Keyfactor